Last updated: May 2026

 • Actual vs. projected savings

-Delivery times >15 days, damage rates >3%, or service tickets increasing faster than savings.
+Red flags: Delivery times over 15 days, damage rates over 3%, or service tickets increasing faster than savings.

 If the test hits your performance targets: